 First, because some studies of U.S. executive compensation measure firm size by sales or market capitalization, we try using those measures in place of assets.
-Size is significant for any of these size measures, and the elasticity of executive income with respect to size varies only from 0.217 for assets to 0.252 for market capitalization to 0.194 for sales.
+Size is significant for any of these size measures, and the elasticity of executive income with respect to size varies only from .217 for assets to .252 for market capitalization to .194 for sales.

-Second, we ask whether Log(Mean Capitalization) (the mean capitalization of firm in the same industry) and Relative Profitability (the difference between a firm's Profitability and the industry mean) help explain compensation.
+Second, we ask whether Log(Mean Capitalization) (the mean capitalization of firm in the same industry) and Relative Profitability (the difference between a firms Profitability and the industry mean) help explain compensation.
 They do not.

 The matching theory of Gabaix and Landier (2008) says that market capitalization is the key determinant of executive pay and suggests that pay is affected by a "reference firm size" that could be special to a year or an industry.
 In regression (d), Log(Capitalization) is significant, but Log(Mean Capitalization) is not.
-Executives' incomes are not pulled up for all firms in an industry just because most of its firms are large and pay more.
-The unimportance of mean industry capitalization is evidence against the executive market being segmented by industry; in the assortative matching of our market theory, the fact that a large firm in an industry with generally small firms does not pay less than if it were in an industry of large firms shows that it is competing with firms outside its industry for the most talented executives.
+Executives incomes are not pulled up for all firms in an industry just because most of its firms are large and pay more.
+The unimportance of mean industry capitalization is evidence against the executive market being segmented by industry; in the assortative matching of our market theory, the fact that a large firm in an industry with generally small firms does not pay less than if it were in an industry for the most talented executives.

 In regression (e), Profitability and Relative Profitability are both insignificant.
-The unimportance of relative profitability is a longstanding puzzle of executive compensation, as discussed in example, Bertrand and Mullainathan (2001), who have labeled the puzzle "pay-for-luck."
-Our model above does not explain it, but one possibility is that higher manager effort is optimal for the firm following observable positive demand shocks, and this results in higher pay, as Baranchuk et al. (2011) suggest.
+The unimportance of relative profitability is a longstanding puzzle of executive compensation, as discussed in e.g., Bertrand & Mullainathan (2001), who have labeled the puzzle "pay-for-luck."
+Our model above does not explain it, but one possibility is that higher manager effort is optimal for the firm following observable positive demand shocks, and this results in higher pay, as Baranchuk, MacDonald & Yang (forthcoming) suggest.